Zixer1/QtChessGame/README.md

 ## Credits: Assets Used Under Fair Use

 This educational project operates under the provisions of Fair Use.
-Below is a detailed list of external assets that were used (anything not mentioned was made by myself with the help various online tools):
+Below is a detailed list of external assets that were used (anything not mentioned was made by myself with the help various online tools) - This project is not finished yet and is missing some features as well as documentation:

 - **Images**: All images, except for the logo and chess pieces, were sourced from [Chess.com](https://www.chess.com).
 - **In-Game Chess Sounds**: All in-game audio for chess movements was obtained from [Chess.com](https://www.chess.com).